Bob Howsam: After the dynasty

+The 1977 Reds finished second in the NL West to the Los Angeles Dodgers (a team that had finished in second in the division six times in the previous seven years), despite Howsam engineering a big mid-season trade for future Hall of Fame pitcher Tom Seaver.
+Approaching his 60th birthday in February 1978, Howsam turned over his general manager responsibilities to a longtime assistant, Dick Wagner, who was described in print as Howsam's "hatchet man".

-Howsam returned to the club presidency in 1983 replacing a fired Wagner.
-By then, the Reds were in last place of the NL West.
+The Reds finished second to the Dodgers again in 1978 and Rose left via free agency in the winter of 1978.
+Wagner fired Sparky Anderson after the 1978 season after Anderson refused to fire key members of his coaching staff.
+Joe Morgan left in 1979.
+Howsam returned to the club presidency in 1983, replacing a fired Wagner.
+By then, the Reds were in last place in the NL West.
 Howsam traded for an aging Pete Rose in 1984 and installed him as a player-manager.
-Rose would become the all-time hits leader the next year, collecting hit No. 4,192 on Sept.
-11, 1985, eclipsing a record set by the immortal Ty Cobb.
+Rose would become the all-time hits leader the next year, collecting hit #4,192 on September 11, 1985, eclipsing a record set by Ty Cobb.
 Howsam was elected to the Cincinnati Reds Hall of Fame in 2004.

-In retirement, Howsam served on the Colorado Baseball Commission, which succeeded in bringing the Colorado Rockies to Denver as an MLB expansion team in 1993—thus fulfilling his dream of bringing MLB to his hometown three decades after the death of the Continental League.
+In retirement, Howsam served on the Colorado Baseball Commission, which succeeded in bringing the Colorado Rockies to Denver as a National League expansion team in 1993 — thus fulfilling his dream of bringing MLB to his hometown three decades after the death of the Continental League.
 He had been elected to his home state's Sports Hall of Fame in 1971.
 He died from complications of heart disease on February 19, 2008, nine days short of his 90th birthday, at his Sun City, Arizona, home.